borapcan/Uniprot-parser/README.md

 # Uniprot parser/glycoprotein analyser

 This project was developed as a part of my masters thesis project developed at Genos in cooperation with Genadij Razdorov.
-The full text of the thesis available at: https://repozitorij.pharma.unizg.hr/islandora/object/pharma:1169
+The full text of the thesis available at: https://repozitorij.pharma.unizg.hr/islandora/object/pharma:1169.
+In order to run this program you need to download a list of glycoproteins you want to analyse.

 ## Instructions